BinaryChaosTV/notes/jackaudio.md

 `git clone https://github.com/jack-mixer/jack_mixer`

-I ran into a proble with the next step where I´d get an error where `msgfmt` don´t exist.
+I ran into a problem with the next step where I´d get an error where `msgfmt` don´t exist.
 If that happens, run the command `sudo apt-get install gettext`.

 ```
 sed -i -e \